Women's team first to referee men's final

 All-women team first to referee men's final in Ruthin

-An all-women team will referee a senior men's match for the first time in Wales at a cup final on Saturday.
+An all-women team has refereed a senior men's match for the first time in Wales at a cup final on Saturday.

-The team of Cheryl Foster, Laura Griffiths, Sian Williams and Charlie Smith will officiate the final of the Huws Gray Alliance Cup in Ruthin.
+The team of Cheryl Foster, Laura Griffiths, Sian Williams and Charlie Smith officiated the final of the Huws Gray Alliance Cup in Ruthin.

 It will be the first time all four officials at a senior men's match in Wales are women.